Handling Gift Aid overclaims and refunds (UK only)

 1. Adding an end date to a Gift Aid declaration

-If future donations are to no longer be claimable, you can Edit the giver's Gift Aid declaration and enter an End date within the giver's profile page.
-In this method a new Gift Aid declaration will be required if future donations are to be claimable.
+If future donations are no longer claimable, you can Edit the giver's Gift Aid declaration and enter an End date within the giver's profile page.
+In this method, a new Gift Aid declaration will be required if future donations are to be claimable.
 The declaration status will change from Active to Expired.

-On the Refund Gift Aid popup you will now have the option to select to Refund Gift Aid from the drop-down Action menu.
-In this example, the original donation amount will be left in tact and remain against the giver's profile and show on their statement of donations and in My Giving - only the Gift Aid will be affected and an over-claim refund will be included in your next Gift Aid claim.
+On the Refund Gift Aid pop-up, you can choose Refund Gift Aid.
+In this example, the original donation amount will be left intact and remain against the giver's profile and continue to show on the giver's statement of donations and in My Giving - only the Gift Aid is affected and an overclaim refund will be included in your next Gift Aid claim.

 2. Correcting errors

 Reversing a claimed donation is done from within the giver's profile page.
-The option to Refund Gift Aid is only available for claimed or over-claimed donations - remember, unclaimed donations can always be edited.
-To process a refund of Gift Aid and reverse a claimed donation, select Refund Gift Aid from the cog actions menu of the donation in the list.
+The option to Refund Gift Aid is only available for claimed or overclaimed donations - remember, unclaimed donations can always be edited.
+To process a refund of Gift Aid and reverse a claimed donation, select Refund Gift Aid from the Action menu of the donation in the list.

 Once you have completed your next Gift Aid claim, including any refunds within the claim, the reversed donation status will update to Reversed, Claimed and Refunded.

-Note also how, for a claimed donation where the Gift Aid only has been refunded, you can still subsequently select to Reverse donation if you need to...
+Note also how, for a claimed donation where the Gift Aid only has been refunded, you can still subsequently select Reverse donation if you need to.

 What do givers see?

-If your organisation produces Gift Aid claims and uploads them manually through the HMRC online portal (rather than through ChurchSuite), you are able to use HMRC's online form to indicate that an over-claim has occurred and that an over-payment of Gift Aid has been made to your organisation and now needs to be refunded.
+If your organisation produces Gift Aid claims and uploads them manually through the HMRC online portal (rather than through ChurchSuite), you can use HMRC's online form to indicate that an overclaim has occurred and that an overpayment of Gift Aid has been made to your organisation and now needs to be refunded.
 Further explanation and the form can be found on HMRC's website here.

 Having added a claim and finished the review process, you now have the option to Download claim CSV.
-The CSV file contains all the information that you will simply copy and paste into the HMRC spreadsheet for submission.
-Where a claim includes over-claim refunds, a warning message is displayed when downloading the claim CSV file - this message reminds you of the total refunds amount in respect of over-claims that needs to be manually entered into the appropriate box in the HMRC spreadsheet prior to submission.
+The CSV file contains all the information that you will copy and paste into the HMRC spreadsheet for submission.
+Where a claim includes overclaimed refunds, a warning message is displayed when downloading the claim CSV file - this message reminds you of the total refunds amount in respect of overclaims that need to be manually entered into the appropriate box in the HMRC spreadsheet before submission.

 The previewed claim lists all Donations and Refunds, ready for your review.

-Once you are happy, click Save to complete your review, following the remainder of the process of finishing and submitting the claim - see the related support article for further information about submitting Gift Aid claims.
+Once you are happy, click Save and follow the remainder of the process to download or submit the claim - see the related support article for further information about submitting Gift Aid claims.